 Kyushu Scene News

-Aomori Prefectural Citizens' Council for Promotion of Japan-Korea Tunnels inspects inclined shaft sites in Karatsu and Tsushima
+Aomori Prefectural Council for the Promotion of Japan-Korea Tunnel Visits Karatsu and Tsushima Inclined Shaft Sites

-From October 14th to 16th, five members of the Aomori Prefectural Council inspected the Karatsu slope shaft site and the Aren slope shaft site in Tsushima.
-Although Aomori is far from Tsushima, there were two people who had a passion for Tsushima.
-Although they were unable to come this time due to some urgent business, the five of them came with the hope that they would "please come and take a look on my behalf."
-Stepping on the site with my own feet, breathing in the atmosphere through my nose, I felt from the depths of my heart the meaning of tunnel construction.
-This time, I learned that there is a passionate movement in Aomori to build a Japan-Korea tunnel.
+From October 14th to 16th, five members of the Aomori Prefectural Citizens' Council inspected the Karatsu Incline Shaft site and the Aren Incline Shaft site in Tsushima.
+Although Aomori is far from Tsushima, two members of the council had a strong passion for the island.
+Due to urgent matters, they were unable to attend this time, but the five members came anyway, with the words, "Please come and see for us instead."
+They walked the sites with their own feet, breathed the air with their own noses, and truly felt the significance of tunnel construction.
+This visit revealed that there is a passionate movement in Aomori to build a Japan-Korea tunnel.

-The connection between Aomori and Tsushima is deep.
-There were two Mongolian invasions during the Kamakura period.
-We learn that when the Mongolian army came off the coast of Hakata in Kyushu, a kamikaze blew and many warships sank, and they were able to withdraw to the peninsula without attacking Japan.
-Before reaching Hakata, the Mongolian army had also invaded Tsushima and Iki.
-In Tsushima, the lord of the time attacked with 80 horsemen, but they were annihilated, and the islanders who fled to the mountains managed to survive.
-Meanwhile, in Iki, there is a tragedy where all the islanders are killed because there is no mountain to escape to.
+Aomori and Tsushima have a deep connection.
+There were two Mongol invasions during the Kamakura period.
+We learn that when the Mongol army reached the coast of Hakata in Kyushu, a divine wind blew and sank many of their warships, allowing them to retreat to the peninsula without invading Japan.
+Before reaching Hakata, the Mongol army also invaded Tsushima and Iki.
+On Tsushima, the lord of the time fought back with 80 cavalry but was annihilated, and the islanders who fled to the mountains somehow managed to survive.
+On the other hand, on Iki, there were no mountains to escape to and the islanders suffered a tragic death.

-When the Mongols invaded Tsushima, the islanders who had boats on the east coast fled to the sea in a panic, but were swept away by the Tsushima Current and drifted all the way to Tohoku.
-The place we arrived at was the west coast of what is now Aomori Prefecture.
-He was warmly welcomed by the local people and decided to settle in Tsugaru.
-A famous literary figure was born from his descendants.
-This is Osamu Dazai.
+When the Mongols invaded Tsushima, islanders who had boats on the east coast panicked and fled to the sea, but were swept away by the Tsushima Current and drifted all the way to the Tohoku region.
+They ended up on the west coast of what is now Aomori Prefecture.
+They were warmly welcomed by the local people and ended up settling in Tsugaru.
+One of their descendants was the birth of a famous writer: Osamu Dazai.

 201711_1